BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 ```
 and if you've been following along, you should be able to see your beautiful face right there on your screen 😁

-Now, it's time for us to add our QUIRC logic.
+Now, it's time for us to add our quirc logic.
 First, we're gonna want to declare a few more attributes in our `QRScanner` component.

 ```tsx
   // src/components/QRScanner/index.tsx